 Jesus commissioned the Church to make disciples (Matthew 28:19-20).
 If we can't define a disciple, we can't know if we've made a disciple.
-Disciples are often defined as learners, students, or followers of Christ.
+A disciple is often defined as a learner, a student, or a follower of Christ.
 On a very basic level, that's true.
 However, a disciple is much more.
 How does Scripture define a disciple?
-Let's look at disciples from a first century Jewish perspective.
+Let's look at disciples from a first-century Jewish perspective.

-First century Jewish education had several levels.
-Children began their study around the age of five or six in Beth Sefer (which means "House of the Book").
+First-century Jewish education had several levels.
+Children began their study around the age of five or six in Beth Sefer (which means "house of the book").
 The teaching focused primarily on Torah (the first five books of the Bible).
 It was said that on the first day of class, the rabbi would take honey and cover each child's writing slate.
 After the slate was covered in honey, he would say, "Lick the honey off the slate and off your fingers."
-And as the kids enjoyed the honey, the rabbi would quote Psalm 119:103, "May the words of God be sweet to your taste, sweeter than honey to your mouth."
-The rabbi wanted the kids to know that there was nothing more enjoyable than tasting, receiving, and making the Word of God a part of your life.
+As the children enjoyed the honey, the rabbi would quote Psalm 119:103: "May the words of God be sweet to your taste, sweeter than honey to your mouth."
+The rabbi wanted his students to know that there was nothing more enjoyable than tasting, receiving, and making the Word of God a part of their life.

 For the next four to five years, these young children would memorize large portions of Scripture.
-In fact, some students memorized the entire Torah by the time Beth Sefer ended at age 10!
+In fact, some students memorized the entire Torah by the time Beth Sefer ended at age 10.
 After Beth Sefer, most of the students stayed at home to help with the family business.
 Parents wanted to make sure their kids were well prepared for the future.
 They felt that two points of education were necessary: understanding of Scripture and training in a vocation.
-The best students continued their study of Scripture (while learning a trade) in Beth Talmud (House of Learning).
+The best students continued their study of Scripture while learning a trade in Beth Talmud ("house of learning").

 In Beth Talmud, the educational process was much more intense.
 They studied the Prophets and the Writings in addition to Torah.
-They learned the interpretations of the Oral Torah (legal and interpretative traditions).
-They learned how to interpret and apply the Scriptures.
+They learned the interpretations of the Oral Torah (legal and interpretative traditions) and how to interpret and apply the Scriptures.
 They also learned the Jewish art of questions and answers.
 This second level of education focused on understanding deep truths while developing critical thinking skills.
 Western education focuses on the exchange of information.
-After teaching the addition tables, we ask questions like, "What is two plus two?"
-We want our kids to answers "four."
+After teaching the addition tables, we ask questions like, "What is 2 + 2?"
+We want our children to answer, "4."
 Our educational process is designed around the teacher giving information and the student giving it back.

-In Jesus' day, the rabbis taught kids to answer with a question.
-The focus was not on the exchange of information; the focus was on the understanding of that information.
-The rabbi might say what is two and two?
-Instead of answering, "four," the student might say, "What is eight minus four, or what is 25% of 16?"
+In Jesus' day, the rabbis taught students to answer with a question.
+The focus was not on the exchange of information, but on the understanding of that information.
+The rabbi might ask, "What is 2 + 2?"
+Instead of answering, "4," the student might say, "What is 8 - 4?" or "What is 25% of 16?"
 If the student could give the answer in the form of a question, the teacher knew they had processed the information.
-Jesus was at this stage when His parents lost Him in the temple at the age of 12 (Luke 2:46).
-It says, "...they found Him in the temple, sitting in the midst of the teachers, both listening to them and asking them questions.
-And all who heard Him were astonished at His understanding and answers."
-They were not astonished at his questions.
-They were astonished at His understanding and answers.
-His questions demonstrated his understanding of truth.
+Jesus was at this stage when His parents lost Him in the temple at the age of 12: "...they found Him in the temple, sitting in the midst of the teachers, both listening to them and asking them questions.
+And all who heard Him were amazed at His understanding and His answers" (Luke 2:46-47).
+They were not astonished at his questions; they were astonished at His understanding and answers.
+His questions demonstrated His understanding of truth.